 Not only does A. Casola farms have the market cornered with the original pick-your-own-pumpkin and hayride farm — the crew also has two incredible mazes for visitors to enjoy.
 First up is the corn maze: five acres of corn planted and then cut down to create three miles of intricate trails.
 The farm also has a sunflower maze, so you can live out your Alice in Wonderland fantasies of flowers taller than you, with drooping blooms and bright petals.
 The Fall Festival runs from September 17th (September 18th for the 200 State Route 34 location) through October 31st, and both locations are chock full of things to do.
 Be prepared that the corn maze is available only open on weekends.
 Stop by the farm’s social media pages on Facebook and Instagram to keep up with any last-minute changes.

 Bullock Farms | 83 Emleys Hill Road, Cream Ridge

 (Photo credit: Bullock Farms)

 This family-run farm is 170 acres, and the current farmers are the fifth and sixth generations in the same family to run the farm.
 While visitors are welcome at the farm during other seasons, fall has the most to offer.
 There are three corn mazes available at Bullock Farms.
 Two are for younger kids, and the third is for everyone else.
 The main maize (sorry, couldn’t help it) is four and a half acres carved into a hill.
 Explorers find their way through the maze, and finish the maze on a platform overlooking the farm.
+The farm is open Fridays, Saturdays, and Sundays until 5PM (though the corn maze stops admitting people by 4:30PM).
 Keep up with the farm on its Facebook and Instagram pages for the latest information.